kmusante/Linux-Server-Configuration/README.md

 This project is meant to satisfy the project Rubric defined here:  https://review.udacity.com/#!/rubrics/7/view

+pw for user grader='grader'

+passphrase for key 'linuxProject' = 'austerity'

+pw for user catalog='catalog'

 Here are the steps Taken
 1. Created Instance AWS/Lightsail.